zyxsachin/AccessibleEPUB/Testfiles/Bugreport (V 0.1.10).md

 - Resizing of windows is possible below a certain size is now possible
 - The file dialogs remember the last directory location
 - Removed bug where CSS files opened with the OS's "Open With" command crash
+- Removed bug where the program would crash if non-existent file was opened with the "Open With" command
+- Removed bug where the program would crash if a file with no text would be saved
+- Added keyboard shortcuts for adding inline formulas and conversion to inline formulas
+- The title of the window now changes after "Save As"
+- Adjusted font size difference between lists and normal text
+- Scroll lock has been added to prevent the preview from scrolling to the bottom after every change
+- Added page breaks and page numbers

 ---